-SACU institutions are set out in Article 7 of the SACU Agreement, 2002 (as amended in 2013).
+SACU Institutions are set out in Article 7 of the SACU Agreement, 2002 (as amended in 2013).
 These are: the Summit, the Council of Ministers, the Commission, the Tariff Board, the Secretariat, the Technical Liaison Committees and an ad hoc Tribunal.

-4.1 Summit
+5.1 Summit

 The SACU Summit consists of the Heads of State or Government of the SACU Member States.
-Its mandate, as set out in Article 7 A of the SACU Agreement, is to define the political and strategic direction, and priorities of SACU.
-For the period under review, the Summit did not convene as consultations on the Work Programme for the Ministerial Task Teams on Trade and Industry and on Finance, were ongoing.
+Its mandate, as set out in Article 7 (A) of the SACU Agreement, is to define the political and strategic direction, and priorities of SACU.